kevanwee/kevanwee/README.md

   <p align="center">
     as someone studying both computing and law, i suffer from every conceivable "jack of all trades" stereotype but i primarily specialise in legaltech product management and digital transformation 👨‍💻<br>
-(think video game where you refuse to pick a class and unlock skills in every class 🗡)
+(think video game where you refuse to pick a class and unlock skills in every tree 🗡)
   </p>

   <div align="center">